 Whitten & Lublin Employment & Labour Lawyers have exceptional experience in wrongful dismissal matters

 There are hundreds of law firms in the Toronto area and across Canada that will say they can handle your dismissal case.
 There are only a handful that have the skill, experience and reputation to set them apart.
 Whitten & Lublin Employment & Labour Lawyers has successfully represented thousands of employees and employers in unfair dismissal claims and in 2018 we were named as one of Canada’s Top Employment & Labour Law Firms by Canadian Lawyer Magazine.

 Don’t leave your wrongful dismissal case to chance.
 Consult with a proficient lawyer at Whitten & Lublin Employment & Labour Lawyers.
 To book a consultation please contact us online or by phone at (866) 658-6811 or (416) 640-2667 today!

-In other cases, the employer may claim that the employee committed some form of misconduct that eliminates the need to provide reasonable notice or severance.
+In some cases, employers may claim that the employee committed some form of misconduct that eliminates the need to provide reasonable notice or severance.
 In this scenario, the employer states that it has “cause for dismissal.”
-Since an employer who states that it has cause for dismissal will not make any payments to an employee, many of these employees sue for wrongful dismissal, claiming that the reason for their dismissal does not justify the employer’s decision to withhold pay or that the employer’s decision to allege cause was made in bad faith.
+An employer who claims cause for dismissal is not required by law to make any payments to an employee.
+Many employees in this situation sue for unfair dismissal, claiming that the reason for their dismissal does not justify the employer’s decision to withhold pay or that the employer’s decision to allege cause was made in bad faith.

-In other scenarios it is not entirely clear if you have been dismissed.
+It is not always entirely clear if you have been dismissed.
 It is critical to meet with one of our employment lawyers before signing any documents to determine if you are entitled to severance and to ensure that your legal position is not prejudiced by any steps that you take.

 Read our employment law articles about wrongful dismissal for more information, or read about wrongful dismissal near you: